samcday/linux/README.md

 Using 'arkify-infra-…' branches from [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as base has the following advantages.

-* They focus on just the basic kernel and avoid building these things:
+* They focus on just the basic kernel thus and avoid building these things:
-  - The sub-package with a second kernel with various debug options.
+  - The sub-package with a second kernel with various debug options enabled.
   - The efiuki sub-package.
-  - Other subpackages like -tools, -perf, -selftests, or bpftool.
+  - Other subpackages like -tools, -perf, or -selftests.
   If you need any of this, re-enable them in redhat/kernel.spec.template.
 * Speed up SRPM generation by using multiple threads by default for compressing and config generation; also try less hard compressing the kernel sources